-When the time came for Gordon to leave Royal Jubilee the couple realized that he wasn’t coming home.
-There was a room for him at a local complex long-term care facility, and this would be his new home.
+When the time came for Gordon to leave Royal Jubilee, the couple realized that he wasn’t coming home.
+There was a room for him at a local complex long-term care facility that would be his new home.
 “It was a heart-wrenching decision for both Linda and me,” Gordon remembers, “Scott was there to talk to—he’s a great listener and a wealth of knowledge.
 He became our go-to person.”

 This year Linda and Gordon celebrated their 44th wedding anniversary.
 There’s been a lot of changes this last decade, and they’ve have gone through it all together.
-“Linda’s my rock and I couldn’t have survived without her,” Gordon says.
+“Linda’s my rock—I couldn’t have survived without her,” Gordon says.
 “I look back now and I don’t know how she did it all.”

 “We feel so lucky and are both so thankful there’s dedicated people who are there for us,” Gordon adds, “people who put on these amazing programs to keep us all connected.”